 “Suddenly I heard the buzzing sound of hair clippers behind me.
 They asked me where I wanted my hair parted – but I knew damn well what was coming.
 Growing up in town, I had seen it happen to the older football players every year.
 One by one, they shaved me and all the other initiates totally bald.

 “As each guy was shaved, they collected our falling hair in little transparent bags.”
 [It was similar to what happened to this professional wrestler who is being punished by having his head shaven in the ring.
 The red circle shows the plastic bag in which the victim’s shaven hair is being collected.]

 ”Then they used string to tie the hair bags around our necks – and ordered us to wear the hair bags everywhere we went around town for the next week.
 We had to keep

 the severed locks dangling outside our clothing so everyone could see them.

 “We weren’t even allowed to remove the bags of hair when we were at home at the dinner table with our parents, which really embarrassed me in front of Mom and Dad.
 That was the most humiliating part of all – even though Dad was really proud of me for being tough enough to take it.
 He had gone through the same initiation when he was younger, so he couldn’t wait to see his own son go through it.
 It was a big tradition in football families in that little steel town..

 “Since the bags were transparent, you could plainly see the hair that had been stripped from our bald heads.
-The purpose was to make it crystal clear to everyone in town that we had been forcibly shaven – that we were being initiated.
-But it got even worse.
+The purpose was to make it crystal clear to everyone in town that we were being initiated.

 “They warned us that if we lost the bag with our severed locks, we’d have to go through the entire initiation all over again.
 So all week long, the upperclass football players made a huge, sadistic game out of it – trying to snatch away our severed locks, just so they could have the fun of initiating us all over again – after our hair grew out.